 Chinese Herb (Ma Lan Tou, 马兰头)，Also Called Indian Kalimeris, 20 Live Plants

 We may try planting them in our garden next season, so we can enjoy both flowers and a harvest of vegetables!

 Try our recipe for this classic Shanghai dish, Ma Lan Tou Spiced Tofu.

 Yam Leaves – Dì Guā Miáo (地瓜苗)

 Sweet yam leaves, or sweet potato leaves, have a long string of nicknames in other parts of the world.
 “The queen of vegetables!”
 “The longevity vegetable!”
 “The anti-cancer vegetable!”
-Yam leaves have a shape like a heart with long stems and have a very mild flavor and although they are not considered one of the more common Chinese vegetables, this healthy leafy green is very popular among Chinese people.
+Yam leaves are heart-shaped with long stems and have a very mild flavor.
+Though they are not considered one of the more common Chinese vegetables, we love them.